 Sometimes individuals may hide assets because they do not want their soon to be ex-spouse to get their fair share.
 This may happen in situations where a couple is getting a divorce because of infidelity.
 For example, in the case where wife had an affair during marriage, husband becomes angry and bitter and decides that his wife should not get her share of all assets.
 The husband is a successful businessman and entrepreneur and has several businesses.
 He takes care of the finances in the household.
 In addition, he has some businesses his wife does not know about.
 The husband makes arrangements with his business partner and transfers a few businesses to him prior to filing for divorce.
 While it may be tempting to hide assets to avoid their division in equitable distribution, hiding assets is dishonest and fraudulent action.
 If the court discovers that a party is hiding assets, that party will lose credibility with the court going forward and will be a subject to sanctions, criminal liability, and the other party being awarded a higher percentage of marital assets through an adverse inference.

 It is very important to give all of the information to your divorce attorney.
 The best advice you can receive is based on the information you provide.
 In the absence of accurate, complete and verifiable information from you, your lawyer can be blindsided in court ultimately with the outcome of the divorce action being affected.
 If you provide you attorney with full disclosure of your assets, then he can be prepared for any pitfalls and mitigate risk by presenting information in the most favorable light possible.

-Stay tuned for part 2 of this article series which discusses other mistakes parties may make in Pennsylvania high-end divorces.
+See part 2 of this article series which discusses other mistakes parties may make in Pennsylvania high-end divorces.